 Old City Hall and York County Court House, serving today as an Ontario Court of Justice courthouse, is located at 60 Queen St W (bordered by Bay St, Albert St and James St) in downtown Toronto.
-Construction began in 1889 and was completed in 1899.

 In 1885, the City held an international competition to design a courthouse.
 The budget was $200,000, and 50 architects submitted designs.
 These plans fell through as the budget was too low for the vast land space to be filled.
 A year later, the City held another competition, and the pool of architects was much smaller.
-EJ Lennox was one of them, and his design for the courthouse was the winning proposal.
+Edward James Lennox was one of them, and his design for the courthouse was the winning proposal.

 Excavation for the building had begun; however, costs were again an issue.
 The land sat excavated for months, and during that time, City councillors determined that a city hall was also needed.
 In 1887, Mr Lennox drafted new plans for the dual-purpose building.

-Toronto’s third City Hall, the Richardsonian Romanesque-style building, was designed by architect Edward James Lennox.
+Toronto’s third City Hall is designed in the Richardsonian Romanesque style.
 During the 1890s, EJ Lennox was one of the many architects throughout Canada and the US influenced by American architect Henry Hobson Richardson’s style.
 This was especially true regarding town halls and courthouses, as they displayed a sense of pride, stature and dignity.
-Construction on the monumental, quadrangular structure finally began in 1889.
+Construction on Toronto’s monumental, quadrangular structure finally began in 1889.

 The Bold Exterior

 The facades are made with massive and richly textured sandstone – the rose from Credit Valley and the brown for trimmings from New Brunswick.
 Architectural highlights of the structure include a monumental off-centre clock tower with gargoyles, a centre courtyard, a triple-arched entrance on the south side that’s reached by a flight of steps, substantial window openings, towers and steeply pitched, hipped copper roofs with gable dormers.